GenAI vs AI Developer vs Agentic AI: Which Path Fits Your Goal?

 - Embeddings and retrieval tools

-- Multimodal interfaces
+- Multimodal model interfaces

-- Evaluation tools
+- Evaluation and observability tools

 AI Developer